Karamanos-Evangelos/Data-Analysis-Portofolio/README.md

 <h1>MySQL Project</h1>

 The datasets used for my MySQL project ("CovidDeathsProjectDataset", "CovidVaccinationProjectDataset", the latter being a .zip file because it was too large to upload on github) are uploaded alongside with the source code. ("MySQLCovidPortofolioProject1")

+<h1>Machine Learning Projects</h1>

+My Machine Learning projects are hosted on Google Colab, but a copy of each is at the main branch. ("Portofolio Customer Segmentation.ipynb", "Portofolio Sentiment Analysis.ipynb", "Portofolio Sales Prediction.ipynb")